 - 5.3.1.
 Hydropneumatic Pressure Systems.
-In schools with small enrollments where demand does not justify major storage, hydropneumatic systems may be used. - 5.3.2.
+In Justice / Detention facilities with small populations where demand does not justify major storage, hydropneumatic systems may be used. - 5.3.2.
 The system must operate at a range of 50 to 70 psi.